mireshghallah/mixmatch/README.md

 In this repo you see mix_match_code, which contains all the scripts for running generation and evaluation.
 The sampl_generations directory contains sample generations, and has two folders, one for human evaluations against FUDGE and PPLM (human_evals_fudge_pplm), and the other for automatic evaluations, for sentiment and bias (output_samples_bias_sentiment).
 We have not included the data files for the formality, since the GYAFC dataset requires permission for access, so we cannot release it.

-The mix_match_data/clsf_data folder contains training samples for training the classifiers, which could be avoided if huggingface classifiers or our own  classifiers (checkpoints available here: https://zenodo.org/record/5855005) are used.
+All the  classifier checkpoints are available [here](https://zenodo.org/record/5855005).

+Data for training the classifiers is available here (if you want to train your own) [here](https://drive.google.com/drive/folders/1JJE89FO4Z88fm85cmTVw1sjE7pa4Gyki?usp=sharing).

 # Run Generation